ranbureand/multilingual-experiment/readme.markdown

 {%- endif %}
 ```

-If instead, the size of the array `navigation_pages` is equal to zero, we do not have a corresponding page in the current language item of the array `snippets.languages` to switch to.
+If instead, the size of the array `navigation_pages` is equal to zero (or more than one, which is trouble), we do not have a corresponding page in the current language item of the array `snippets.languages` to switch to.

 Thus, we provide a fallback page (`site.fallback_page`) so that web surfers who interact with the language switch and press on a language that does not support the current page are at least redirected to a meaningful page in the language they selected.